enkidevs/curriculum/coding-intro/coding-intro-core/collections/collections-discussion-insight.md

     # Start by creating a list here

-    # Then, use the print() function to display one of the collection's elements
+    # Then, use the print() function to display one of the list's elements
     print()

 ---